-Chinese Shamanic Tiger Qigong is a uniquely classical practice designed to bolster our health, activate our inner life power, and deepen our spiritual connection to universal energy.<br>
+Chinese Shamanic Tiger Qigong is the expanded version of the “practice section” of Master Wu’s first book published in English, Vital Breath of the Dao.
+This current incartion delves more deeply into a uniquely classical practice designed to bolster our health, activate our inner life power, and deepen our spiritual connection to universal energy.

 Master Wu also shares how each movement in the Tiger Qigong practice relates to the eight extraordinary meridians, twelve organ meridians and twenty four JieQi (seasons).
 This knowledge will help seasoned practitioners experience new dimensions of their cultivation and sharpen their healing tools.